Chapter 15

 “60 seconds!”

-As the shark meat was ferried across the river, the millions turned to the Xozebo.
+The megacolony ferried the shark across the river, and millions of rats turned to the Xozebo.

 “30 seconds!”

-The larger sister sashayed over to Xoz’s new chair, and balanced her chin on the seat.
+The larger horror sashayed over to Xoz’s chair, and balanced her chin on the seat.

 I apologize for abbreviating your affairs.

-Your predicament reminds me of a hyena we saw.
-We found her west, laughing to herself alone, on an island in the middle of a river. “skull: kill,” said Father, you’d be amazed at what he can remember.
-Who knows how she got there, but she was clearly starving for recognizance.
-No other curantis nearby, no primate yearlings to herd.
+Your predicament reminds me of a hyena we met.
+She was laughing alone, on an island, Father said it was the “skull: kill,” you’d be amazed what he can remember.
+Who knows how she got there, but she was starved for recognizance.
+No curantis, no primate yearlings to herd.
 Just a manica, soured on solitude.
-We gave her the company she desired.

-All was imparted by the rat’s stygian stare.
+All was imparted in the rat’s stygian gaze.

 “20 seconds!”